AlinaKontarero/advent-calendar-2021/README.md

-# advent-calendar-2021
-Advent Calendar 2021
+# Code Advent Calendar 2021

+🎄 Chrissy is coming!

+I will share here my solutions for https://adventofcode.com/ Code Calendar.

+Stay tuned and share your solutions!✨